aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 - .NET 2.0
 - .NET 3.5

-But you can use Aspose.PDF for .NET with any of these frameworks in your project.
+However, you can use Aspose.PDF for .NET with any of these frameworks for your project.
 The library provides a consistent API across the different .NET versions, making it easy to migrate your code between frameworks as needed.
         </p>
     </div>